CynthiaAraujo/testShopper/Front-end/README.md

 2. Baixe o arquivo .zip do projeto em sua máquina local ou clone o repositório público do projeto a partir do link do GitHub.

-3. Descompacte o arquivo baixado, se necessário, ou navegue até a pasta raiz do projeto clonado.
+3. Descompacte o arquivo baixado, se necessário, e navegue até a pasta que contém o aplicação front-end dentro da raiz do projeto clonado.

 4. No terminal, navegue até a pasta raiz do projeto.